EpiphanySoft/assertly-sinon/docs/words/return.md

     // Same as above
     expect(spy).to.only.return();

-    // All calls must return 42 w/o exceptions:
+    // All calls must return 42 (any exception is a failure): expect(spy).to.always.return(42);
-    expect(spy).to.always.return(42);

-    // All calls that return a value (ie, do not throw) must return 42: expect(spy).to.only.return(42);
+    // All calls that do not throw must return 42: expect(spy).to.only.return(42);